bverbeken/bverbeken.github.io/content/en/about/_index.md

 ## dev & overall nerd
-I write code for a living.
+I write code for a living (for muggles: I'm a computer programmer).
 I play tabletop RPG's and occasionally participate in MTG drafts.
-I'm an introvert, who has issues with starting small talk.
+I'm an introvert, small talk doesn't come easy.

 What can I say? 🤷‍️